alexkzw/LLM-QA-Pipeline/README.md

 # Batch of questions from a file, written to JSON
 python scripts/ask_rag.py --pdf data/oecd_outlook_2026.pdf --questions-file questions.txt --output results.json
 ```

+`index_document.py` is safe to run every time, on any PDF - there's no need to
+remember whether a given document was already indexed.
+A fingerprint of the
+document's content, chunk settings, and embedding model is persisted alongside
+the index (`.chroma/index_fingerprint.json`): the same document with the same
+settings is detected and skipped automatically; a *different* document (or
+changed chunk settings, or a swapped embedding model) is just as automatically
+detected and the index is rebuilt - no `--force` needed unless you want to
+force a rebuild regardless of whether anything actually changed.

 #### Concrete evidence the pipeline is grounded, not guessing